pcjedi/pcjedi.github.io/_posts/2025-03-30-python-logging-basics.markdown

 ### Configuration for a single File

-After all this theory I want to give you a little pratical shortcut for the configuration, that will probably solve 90% of all usecases.
+After all this theory I want to give you a little practical shortcut for the configuration, that will probably solve 90% of all use-cases.
 Writing the logs to a single file is this [typical usecase](https://docs.python.org/3/howto/logging.html#logging-to-a-file).
-Gladly, this can be easily configured, using `logging.basicConfig`:
+Gladly, this can easily be configured, using `logging.basicConfig`:

 ```python
 import logging